Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Conclusions and Future Work

-In this paper, we propose EmoPro, a novel two-stage emotion prompt selection strategy that evaluates both the emotional quality of prompts and their generation performance.
-EmoPro also performs dynamic prompt selection based on the input text to select the most relevant prompt among the emotional prompt candidates.
+In this paper, we proposed ExpPro, a novel two-stage emotion prompt selection strategy that evaluates both the emotional quality of prompts and their generation performance.

+ExpPro also performs dynamic prompt selection based on the input text to select the most relevant prompt among the emotional prompt candidates.
 The experiments show that, compared to the baseline methods, the speech generated using the prompt selection strategy proposed in this paper demonstrates advantages in emotional expressiveness, perceptual quality, and content accuracy.
 In the future, we will further explore prompt selection strategies across other dimensions and try to apply them to various tasks such as text-to-audio.